-We would be far more careful not to become obese knowing that we ourselves would have to pay for the insulin and the knee replacements.
-Grudgingly we know that the CEO of a large medical aid who recently said 80 percent of disease is lifestyle related was not bluffing.
+We would then be far more careful not to become obese knowing that we ourselves would have to pay for the insulin and the knee replacements.
+Grudgingly we realise that the CEO of a large medical aid who recently said 80 percent of disease is lifestyle-related was not bluffing.

 And likewise we would take better care of our bodies.
 We would happily eat the whole grains that scientists tell us give protection against heart disease, and shun those delicious little tea scones and cup-cakes.

-In short, with no cover, we would take better care of both ourselves and our possessions; or suffer a terrible loss unsoftened by insurance.
+In short with no cover we would take better care of both ourselves and our possessions; or suffer a terrible-loss unsoftened by insurance.
 Our premiums would be halved.

 So this is not a tirade against insurance; there clearly is a need for it.
 But our world would be a far happier place if we all lived as though we had no cover.

 So where do we start?
 Where Jiminy Cricket pokes his finger, of course.
 That might be to take a short walk most days, eat an apple and make sure that our cars are roadworthy; that includes that all the lights are functioning properly, and the tyres are not smooth.

 Taking good care of ourselves and our possessions makes good sense but are we up to the changes that will be demanded?

 Or are we in ostrich-mode and pretend it really does not matter?
 Only other people get sick.

 It is being repeatedly said that most of us are going to be infected one way or another by Covid-19 in the next couple of years.
 It is interesting that many of those who have already had the flu had no idea they were supposed to have been so sick; their immune systems handled the virus with aplomb.

 So let us eat the foods we know are good for us, and avoid those sugary-delights that completely undermine our resistance.